Frog Park (Rockridge-Temescal Greenbelt)

 The Rockridge-Temescal Greenbelt also commonly known as Frog Park is a public park and greenway that connects the neighborhoods of Temescal and Rockridge in Oakland, California.

-The land it sits on was designated as a public space during the 1960's undergrounding of the Temescal Creek that now runs under it.
-The park began to be built in 2001 and it encompasses two older parks: the Hardy and Redondo parks, subsequently popularly known as Big Frog and Little Frog parks.
+The land it sits on was designated as a public space during the 1960s undergrounding of the Temescal Creek, which now runs underneath the park.
+Park construction began in 2001, the scope of which encompasses two older parks: Hardy and Redondo subsequently popularly known as Big Frog and Little Frog parks.
 Its construction was led by the community volunteer group Friends of the Rockridge-Temescal Greenbelt (FROG), which continues to maintain and improve the park.
 While Temescal Creek remains mostly underground, the construction of the park brought back a reconstituted creek filled by water pumped up from the culvert below.

 Description and features

 Location, shape, and amenities

 The park is a thin stretch snaking for three blocks from Hudson to Clarke streets and running parallel to Claremont Avenue, in Oakland, California.
 It consists of the Hardy Park on its northern edge, the Redondo Park on its southern edge, and a greenbelt connecting the two.
 The community-built play structures in those two parks are popularly known as Big Frog and Little Frog parks.
 The Hardy Park at northern area contains a dog park (since 1995), basketball courts, swings, picnic area, and other play structures.

 The greenbelt runs for three blocks and a distance of 0.3 miles (0.48 km) with a paved pathway.
 A reconstituted creek filled by water pumped up from the culvert below runs intermittently through it.
 On the southern end - the Little Frog park contains another, smaller playground designed for younger children.